AndrewLabbe/Insurance-Game/README.md

 To run ClaimCraft in Unity:

 1. **Download the Unity Package**
-   - Click on the `ClaimCraft.unitypackage` file above and download it to your local machine.
+   - Click on the `Insurance Game Source.unitypackage` file above and download it to your local machine.

 2. **Open or Create a Unity Project**
    - Use Unity Hub to open an existing project or create a new one (Unity 2021.3 LTS or later recommended).

 3. **Import the Package**
    - In Unity, go to `Assets > Import Package > Custom Package…`
-   - Select the downloaded `ClaimCraft.unitypackage` file.
+   - Select the downloaded `Insurance Game Source.unitypackage` file.
    - Click **Import** in the dialog that appears to bring in all necessary files.

 4. **Start the Game**
-   - Open the `MainScene` (or designated entry scene) from the `Scenes` folder.
+   - Open the `Game` scene (or designated entry scene) from the `Scenes` folder.
    - Click **Play** to begin exploring the ClaimCraft experience.

 ---